 Although these paintings are only a minor example of connecting with nature, they express my conviction that all things are connected and that the earth must be honored and treated well so that future generations will survive and flourish on this planet.

 June Kellogg lives in Brooklin, Maine and paints in a studio next to her home.
-She received her MFA in painting from Marywood University in Pennsylvania and is currently an adjunct professor of Art for UMA, Ellsworth.
+She received her MFA in painting from Marywood University in Pennsylvania.
+She is a retired adjunct professor of art and now a full time artist.
 Over the years, she has shown her work in solo and group shows at various galleries in Pennsylvania and Maine.